-If you’re applying with the Coalition Application, you’ll answer one prompt in 300 words or fewer.
-You’ll also include an audio, video, image, or document file that you have created this is meaningful to you and related in some way to your essay.
-You’ll write one sentence to show how this relates to your essay.
+If applying via the Coalition App, you'll also include an audio, video, image, or document file that you have created this is meaningful to you and related in some way to your essay.
+You'll write one sentence to show how this relates to your essay.

 Yale Supplemental Essays Analyzed

 There are three longer supplemental essays that applicants submitting the Common or Coalition applications must choose from.
 The prompts are the same for both applications.
 Remember, if you're submitting the Common Application, you must respond to two of the three prompts.
 If you're submitting the Coalition Application, you must respond to two and include a piece of media that's meaningful to you.

 Think about an idea or topic that has been intellectually exciting for you.
 Why are you drawn to it?